-5.3.3 Setting Up a Guest Network
+5.3.2 Setting Up a Guest Network

+The Zyxel Device authenticates the WiFi device using the PIN, and then sends the WiFi network settings to the device using WPS.
+This process may take up to 2 minutes.
+The WiFi device is then able to connect to the WiFi network securely.
 A company wants to create two WiFi networks for different groups of users as shown in the following figure.
 Each WiFi network has its own SSID and security mode.
 Both networks are accessible on both 2.4G and 5G WiFi bands.